Local-First Software: You Own Your Data, in spite of the Cloud - article review

 If it stops working due do, say, data growth, what are the options?
 Reverting to an earlier backup, and making it read-only?
 That isn’t really a “Long Now”, but rather a “Long Now as long as the software keeps working as expected”.

-The point is: if the software isn’t free/libre, “The Long Now” isn’t achievable without a lot of wishful thinking.
-Maybe the authors were trying to be more friendly towards business who don’t like libre software, but in doing so they’ve proposed a contradiction by reconciling “The Long Now” with proprietary software.
+The point is: if the software isn’t free, “The Long Now” isn’t achievable without a lot of wishful thinking.
+Maybe the authors were trying to be more friendly towards business who don’t like free software, but in doing so they’ve proposed a contradiction by reconciling “The Long Now” with proprietary software.

 A colleague has challenged my view, arguing that the software doesn’t really need to be free, as long as there is an specification of the file format.
 This way if the software stops working, the format can still be processed by other programs.
 But this doesn’t apply in practice: if you have a document that you write to, and software stops working, you still want to write to the document.
 An external tool that navigates the content and shows it to you won’t allow you to keep writing, and when it does that tool is now starting to re-implement the software.